 “Don’t do anything to Richard, Daddy, please don’t!” cried Matilda.
 Mindy wrapped her arm around her sobbing sister as they all followed Gill outside.
 Gill had walked onto the wet grass, which glistened as the sun struck each and every new dew droplet.
 The girls stopped on the porch, watching as Gill proceeded to open the cage.
 Richard, frightened from all of the commotion, quickly flew to a redbud tree several feet away and perched on a low hanging branch.

 “You think I don’t do anything, eh?
-You think I never help out around here?
+Do you think I never help out around here?
 You think I’m not important to this family?”
 Gritting his teeth, Gill looked directly at Richard, but spoke loudly, as if to everyone.
-“Well I’ll show you.
+“Well, I’ll show you.
 I’ll show you alright!”
 Gill raised the revolver up and aimed it straight at the parrot, perching low on the chest-level branch.

 “Please, Gill, think about what you’re doing.
 Think about the girls,” his wife pleaded from the porch.
 Matilda and Mindy were now both weeping uncontrollably.